Mat-foucher/Tropical2020/README.md

 The code for this project is divided into separate files, each for different classes that implement objects from the overleaf document.

-The different files and their associated classes/purposes are:

-- `CombinatorialCurve.py`: Vertices, Edges, Legs, and Basic Families.
-- `GraphIsoHelper.py`: Provides convenience functions for testing if two graphs are isomorphic.
-- `StrictPiecewiseLinearFunction.py`: Piecewise Linear functions over Basic Families.
-- `ModuliSpaces.py`: Tropical Moduli spaces.
-- `RPC.py`: Abstract Monoids.
-- `Families.py`: Arbitrary Families and Piecewise Linear functions over a Family.
-- `tests.py`: Tests for most things.
-This file is a good place to see how things are used.
-- `generateAndSaveModuliSpace.py`: A short script to generate and save a Moduli Space as specified by command line arguments.

 The project currently has the following structure. `Tropical2020` is structured as a python package and should be used as such.
 In order to run the tests, one can run `python3 -m Tropical2020.test.tests`.